jinchenglee/CarND-Vehicle-Detection/README.md

 I trained a linear SVM using skimage.svm library.

+Feature concatenation and normalization were discussed in last section.
 Before feeding concatenated features into training, I've normalize the values per feature column by using sklearn.preprocessing.StandardScaler thus not a single feature can override others due to its absolute values.

 A following up step is to randomize the samples by using sklearn.model_selection.train_test_split() to avoid overfitting in trained model.